tgrecojs/logseq/pages/Subaccount Leverage.md

 ## Preface
-	- Decentralized payment systems have faced significant scrutiny.
+	- Decentralized systems, especially been subjected to mass scrutiny.
 	- controversy
 	- moderate success in its initial years.
 	-